cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 ### Purpose

-Find a Tender service (FTS) is a digital service run by the Cabinet Office.
+The Find a Tender service (FTS) is provided by the Cabinet Office.
+Contracting authorities act as joint data controllers for this service.

-The purpose of FTS is to publish procurement notices and related information as required by the Procurement Act 2023 and Procurement Regulations 2024 and other relevant procurement regimes for example, Public Contracts Regulations 2015\.
+The purpose of FTS is to publish procurement notices and related information as required by the Procurement Act 2023 and Procurement Regulations 2024 and other relevant procurement regimes, for example the Public Contracts Regulations 2015\.

 It is also to facilitate participation in public procurement under the Procurement Act 2023 where contracting authorities require suppliers to register with the service provided by the Cabinet Office and complete their 'supplier information'.
 This supplier information can then be shared from the Cabinet Office FTS by the supplier to the relevant contracting authority to process and review at the time of bidding.